McManning/shaders/README.md

 * Light cookies / decal for texture-driven specular reflections.
 * Experiment with triplanar texturing for edges
-* Experiment with migrating GS code into a PN-AEN tessellation pipeline instead to reduce the amount of overhead calculations (performing edge detection prior to tessellation, rather than after on a larger number of edges).
-UE4 supports [providing adjacency information](https://github.com/EpicGames/UnrealEngine/blob/08ee319f80ef47dbf0988e14b546b65214838ec4/Engine/Source/Runtime/Engine/Private/TessellationRendering.cpp#L61) to the [tessellation pipeline](https://github.com/EpicGames/UnrealEngine/blob/08ee319f80ef47dbf0988e14b546b65214838ec4/Engine/Shaders/Private/PNTriangles.ush#L7) so it should be safe to utilize Maya's GLSL_PNAEN9 to its fullest.
+* ~~Experiment with migrating GS code into a PN-AEN tessellation pipeline instead to reduce the amount of overhead calculations (performing edge detection prior to tessellation, rather than after on a larger number of edges).
+UE4 supports [providing adjacency information](https://github.com/EpicGames/UnrealEngine/blob/08ee319f80ef47dbf0988e14b546b65214838ec4/Engine/Source/Runtime/Engine/Private/TessellationRendering.cpp#L61) to the [tessellation pipeline](https://github.com/EpicGames/UnrealEngine/blob/08ee319f80ef47dbf0988e14b546b65214838ec4/Engine/Shaders/Private/PNTriangles.ush#L7) so it should be safe to utilize Maya's GLSL_PNAEN9 to its fullest.~~
-* UE4-style LODs using screen space sizes of mesh bounding boxes instead of position distances
+* ~~UE4-style LODs using screen space sizes of mesh bounding boxes instead of position distances~~
 * Resolve remaining z-order issues from edges to eliminate any uniform adjustments to make it "just right" per mesh.
-* Transparency
+* Transparency - uniform and texture-based using whatever the alpha channel is in the texture.
 * Sharp texture mapping and decals
 * Better draw modes for Maya to avoid hiding vertex/edge selections behind geometry
 * Silhouette control painting (variable widths, rejection)